kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/critical.md

 ## Vulnerable Points
 There are certain places on the body that are more vulnerable to Criticals than others.
 These vulnerable points are areas most sensitive to damage.
 If you receive a blow directed at a vulnerable point, losing a mere 10% of your current Life Points is enough to cause a Critical.

 For any human, the head and heart are vulnerable points – although animals and supernatural creatures may not follow that pattern.
-Some entities, in fact, don’t even have such weak points; hitting them for half their remaining LP is the only way to cause them a Critical.
+Some entities, in fact, don't even have such weak points; hitting them for half their remaining LP is the only way to cause them a Critical.

 {% include example.html content="With 160 LP and in perfect health, Klaus needs to lose 80 LP from a single hit to cause a Critical and make a PhR Check.
 But an attack directed at his head only needs to cause 16 points before he is forced to make such a check because his head is a vulnerable point."%}